bakersemail/qgov-payment-phpclient/README.md

 qgov-payment-phpclient
 ======================

 This is an unofficial client implementation of the Queensland Government Payment Gateway (PAPI).
-This code is not owned or supported at all by the Queensland Government and has no warrenties or guarantees.
-Feel free to extend, copy or do whatever you want with this code.
+This client is not owned or supported at all by the Queensland Government and has no warrenties or guarantees.
+Feel free to extend, copy or do whatever you want with this client.

 Set up: